 Faculty / Jennifer Wood

 Jennifer Wood is an Associate Professor in the Department of Criminal Justice at Temple.
-She earned a bachelor's degree in Criminology at the University of Ottawa in 1994 and received both an M.A. and Ph.D. in Criminology from the University of Toronto in 1995 and 2000, respectively.
+She earned a bachelor's degree in Criminology at the University of Ottawa in 1994 and received both an M.A. and Ph.D. in Criminology from the University of Toronto.
 Prior to joining Temple, Jennifer served as a Fellow for the Regulatory Institutions Network (RegNet) at the Australian National University.

 Jennifer is a criminologist with expertise in policing and regulation.
 Her work has explored how order and security is promoted by mixes of public and private entities including but well beyond the public police.
 Her co-authored book, Imagining Security (Willan, 2007; with Clifford Shearing), offers an account of ‘nodal governance’ as a means of explaining this plurality.
 She has published two co-edited books (Democracy, Society and the Governance of Security (Cambridge, 2006; with Benoit Dupont) and Fighting Crime Together: The Challenges of Policing and Security Networks (University of New South Wales Press, 2006; with Jenny Fleming)).
 Jennifer is currently leading an action research project designed to strengthen connections between policing, security and public health entities in Center City, Philadelphia.

-Mello, M., Wood, J. Burris, S., Wagenaar, A., Ibrahim, J., and Swanson, J. Critical opportunities for public health law: A call for action.
+Mello, M., Wood, J. Burris, S., Wagenaar, A., Ibrahim, J., & Swanson, J. Critical opportunities for public health law: A call for action.
 American Journal of Public Health.
 Published online ahead of print.

-Van Steden, R., Wood, J., Shearing, C. and Boutellier, H. The many faces of nodal policing: Team play and improvisation in Dutch community safety.
+Van Steden, R., Wood, J., Shearing, C. & Boutellier, H. The many faces of nodal policing: Team play and improvisation in Dutch community safety.
 Security Journal.
-Published online ahead of print. doi:10.1057/sj.2013.30.
+Published online ahead of print. doi:10.1057/sj.2013.30

-Groff, E., Johnson, L., Ratcliffe, J. and Wood, J. Exploring the relationships between foot and car patrol in violent crime areas.
+Groff, E., Johnson, L., Ratcliffe, J. & Wood, J. Exploring the relationship between foot and car patrol in violent crime areas.
 Policing: An International Journal of Police Strategies and Management, 36(1): 119-139.